Food law inspections

 UK Ratings Data

-The data provides the food hygiene rating or inspection result given to a business and reflects the standards of food hygiene found on the date of inspection or visit by the local authority.
-Businesses include restaurants, pubs, cafés, takeaways, hotels and other places consumers eat, as well as supermarkets and other food shops.
+Data provides the food hygiene rating, or inspection result, given to a business.
+It reflects the standards of food hygiene found on the date of inspection, or visit, by the local authority.
+Businesses include:

 Frequency of inspections

-The inspection frequency is determined by risk assessing the business following inspection.
+Frequency of inspection is determined by risk assessing the business following inspection.
 The resultant average score and business type dictate the minimum inspection frequency.
-The risk rating system considers 7 compliance categories:
+The risk rating system considers seven compliance categories:

 In addition to the use of average scores to determine the inspection frequency, businesses with serious breaches will receive another inspection within one month, where they score 5 in any of the above categories.